DerekHJH/derekhjh.github.io/_pages/secrets.md

 <img src="../images/xigua.JPG" alt="Thanks" width="300" height="200">

 I am also a Co-founder and Chief Architect of PrismShadow.
 Our mission is to build better self-evolving agents in vertical domains, including related benchmarks and agent harnesses.
-The vertical domains may include GDPR-related fields such as healthcare, finance, legal, data engineering, and more.
+The vertical domains may include GDP-related fields such as healthcare, finance, legal, data engineering, and more.
 We have already secured our first round of funding and are currently looking at a second round.
 Feel free to reach out!

 <img src="../images/prismshadow.jpg" alt="Thanks" width="300" height="200">